 N.S.A.
 Ready Brute Elite Towbars are rated for 8,000 lb. towing capacity.
-Be sure that the towed vehicle mounting brackets, safety chains and hitch are also rated for more than the weight of vehicle to be towed.
-(Tow car base plates are not included.)
+Be sure that the towed vehicle mounting brackets, safety chains and hitch pins are also rated higher than the towed vehicle weight.
+(Tow car base plates are not included)